 Finally, a renal biopsy may be necessary if the etiology remains unclear.

 Treatment of end-stage renal disease involves correcting parameters at the level of the patient presentation.
 Interventions aimed at slowing the rate of kidney disease should be initiated and can include:

-Coronary Heart Disease is an important complication of chronic kidney disease and is the most common cause of death in this population.
+Coronary Heart Disease is a significant complication of chronic kidney disease and is the most common cause of death in this population.
 Patients on dialysis have a 10 to 30 times higher cardiovascular mortality risk than in the general population.
-The peripheral vascular disease is also commonly seen.
-It is associated with the following:
+Peripheral vascular disease is also commonly seen.